By Liz Colavita 16′

-Duke I&E: Have you had any experiences or classes at Duke that helped shape Friends of Progress?
+Duke I&E: Have you had any other classes or experiences at Duke that have helped shape Connect Fellows?

-Duke I&E: Do you have any advice for other undergraduate students who are interested in pursuing their own social ventures?
+Duke I&E: Do you have any advice for other undergraduate students who are interested in pursuing their own venture?